Yuigahama99/Yuigahama99/README.md

 - 👋 Hi, I’m @Yuigahama99
 - 👀 I’m interested in machine learning, computer engineering
-- 🌱 I’m currently learning CSAPP
+- 🌱 I’m currently learning Computer Architecture

 <!---
 Yuigahama99/Yuigahama99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.